-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hatcher is shown as a purple triangle. (analysis methodology)
+Hatcher is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1992 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 5439 (102nd): Food Stamp Quality Control System Amendments of 1992

 - H.R.
 4819 (102nd): To suspend until January 1, 1995, the duty on Triphenylmethyl chloride, Imidazole …

 - H.R.
 3850 (102nd): Federal-State Pesticide Regulation Partnership Act of 1991

 - H.R.
 1868 (102nd): To suspend until January 1, 1995, the duty on metmercazole.

 - H.R.
 1866 (102nd): To suspend until January 1, 1995, the duty on pyrmethyl alcohol.

 - H.R.
 1869 (102nd): To suspend temporarily the duty on fluometuron and IBTF.

 - H.R.
 1867 (102nd): To suspend until January 1, 1995, the duty on TAC.